M66B/FairEmail/FAQ.md

 Note that older Android versions might not recognize newer certification authorities like Let’s Encrypt causing connections to be considered insecure, see also [here](https://developer.android.com/training/articles/security-ssl).
+In such cases, you can install the required root/intermediate certificates, for example, the often used [Let's encrypt root certificates](https://letsencrypt.org/ca/certificates/).

 <br />